7 Popular Vegan Recipes Using Oregano

 7. Roasted Sweet Potatoes With Oregano And Thyme

 Sweet potatoes have numerous health advantages.
 Vitamins A and C, as well as antioxidants and fiber, are abundant in them.
-Plus, they have incredible flavour and are just as versatile in the kitchen as a regular potato.
+They have incredible flavour and are just as versatile in the kitchen as a regular potato.

 Ingredients